richardcurteis/Bash_Security_Suite/README.md

 regular expressions, the script would scan a file, determine file type etc and look for any potentially dangerous commands, in the case of large untrusted scripts downloaded from the internet.

-Script built and tested in Kali Linux
+Script built and tested in Kali Linux, hence the use of Root.